Shiffrin in prime position after fast 1st run of Olympic GS

 Shiffrin was just happy for that, given all the postponements due to weather and strong wind.
 The women’s giant slalom was initially scheduled for Monday but moved to Thursday.
 The slalom was supposed to be Wednesday but got pushed to Friday.

-Down the road about 30 miles (50 kilometers) in Jeongseon, the men are racing the Olympic downhill Thursday.
+Down the road about 30 miles (50 kilometers) in Jeongseon, the men were racing the Olympic downhill Thursday.
 That was supposed to take place Sunday.

 ”Oh my gosh, last night, I was like, `Are we ever going to race?!”’
 Shiffrin said, laughing. ”It’s really nice.
 And it’s fair today, which is really, really important, especially at the Olympics.
 The conditions are great.
 The weather is beautiful.
 And it’s a pleasure to be racing today.”